Laere11/Simulation/README.md

 # Simulation

-To use the Simulators locally, create a local folder names "Electron Trap Simulator"
+To use the Simulator locally, create a local folder named "Electron Trap Simulator".

 Download all 3 files(index.html, sketch.js, style.css) into this directory.